Shidacea/Shipectral/README.md

 Crystal programming using the basic features up to simple script usage, allowing for fast prototyping.

+Currently, SFML is the main media library used for Shidacea.
+However, SDL is planned to serve as the new main library for version 0.3.0 and higher, with SFML support remaining as an option.

+As a consequence, the Shidacea library will have two different variants, SDC/SFML and SDC/SDL, which are incompatible to each other.
+In the future, Shidacea will mainly refer to SDC/SDL.

 ## Roadmap

 ### Version 0.3.0